-A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all ATSC Essential Patents that it and/or its affiliates have the right to license or sublicense presently or in the future (without payment to any unaffiliated or less than 50% owned third party, allowing MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the ATSC Patent Portfolio License.

 Q: What is the effect on Licensees when new patents are added to the ATSC Patent Portfolio License?

 Q: Are all ATSC essential patents included?

-[late]